MathieuUrstein/HEIG.SCALA.Projet/README.md

 ```sbt clean``` (out of SBT)
 ```sbt run``` (out of SBT)

-Normally your default browser will be opened in the following address **http://localhost:9000/**.
-If it is not the case, go to it manually.
+Normally your default browser will be opened at the following address **http://localhost:9000/**.
+If it is not the case, open it manually.

 ## Users already created with examples data